euphonie/study-notes/Other/ICU Certification/Novice (Level 1).md

 - Top must be supported
 	- Can land in cradle or surface and not connected to a bracer above prep level
 - Two leg stunts
-	- May be braced by top at
+	- May be braced by top at prep level or bewlo with hand-arm connection only
+	-

 ## Tosses